f312213213/dcard-frontend-intern-2023/README.md

 ![editIssue.gif](doc/images/editIssue.gif)

 You can delete the task by clicking the red button, and you can go to the task page on GitHub by clicking the black button

+### Issues
+#### Recognize issue's status
+To recognize what status each issue is, this app use GitHub labels to implement.

+So there will be three scenarios and my solutions for them:

+1. Suppose there's an issue with no custom "status label".
+    In this case, the issue's default status in the app will be "open".
+    If a user updates the status, the app will add the status label to the issue using the GitHub API.

+2. Now suppose there's an issue with more than one custom "status label".
+   In this case, the app will take the first status label it finds using the findIndex function from the Lodash library.
+   If a user updates the status, the app will only keep the updated status label and delete the others.

+3. Finally, let's say there's an issue with a custom status label and other labels.
+   In this case, the app will keep the other labels while performing the logic with the status label.
+   For example, if the user updates the status, the app will add the new status label to the issue while keeping the other labels intact.

 ## Lighthouse